varun508/runcatching/README.md

 [![Build Status](https://travis-ci.com/varun508/runcatching.svg?branch=master)](https://travis-ci.com/varun508/runcatching)
 # runcatching

-A Node.js module that runs the code in try-catch block and wraps the result in Either ErrorResult or SuccessResult
+A Node.js module that runs the code in try-catch block and wraps the result in either ErrorResult or SuccessResult

 ## Installation